miscellane/review/docs/titanic/README.md

 * Unfortunately the dataset does not include the onboard lodging location of each passenger.

 **Assumptions:**
-By conducting a $\chi^{2}$ Squared Test, an implicit assumption is that the dataset consists of independent instances/observations, i.e., the value of an observation in the dataset does not affect the value of another observation.
+By conducting a &Chi;<sup>2</sup> Test, an implicit assumption is that the dataset consists of independent instances/observations, i.e., the value of an observation in the dataset does not affect the value of another observation.

 <br>